Entoloma bloxamii: Description

-Basidiocarps are agaricoid, up to 45 mm (1.75 in) tall, the cap conical becoming convex to conical, up to 50 mm (2 in) across.
+The basidiocarps are agaricoid, up to 4.5 cm (1.75 in) tall, the cap conical becoming convex to conical, up to 5 cm (2 in) across.
 The cap surface is smooth, pale greyish blue at first becoming greyish brown.
 The lamellae (gills) are white becoming pink from the spores.
 The stipe (stem) is smooth, finely fibrillose, white with greyish blue streaks, often yellowish at the base, lacking a ring.
 The spore print is pink, the spores (under a microscope) multi-angled, inamyloid, measuring about 7.5 to 9.5 by 7 to 9.5 μm.

 Similar species

-Entoloma madidum is a deeper, slightly violet blue and retains some of its colour when old.
-Microscopically it has smaller spores (6 to 7.5 μm).
-Entoloma atromadidum is similar but a darker, indigo blue and E. ochreoprunuloides f. hyacinthinum is dark brown with violaceous tints.
+Entoloma madidum (the midnight blue entoloma) is a deeper, slightly violet blue and retains some of its colour when old.
+It also has smaller spores (6 to 7.5 μm).
+E. atromadidum is similar but a darker, indigo blue and E. ochreoprunuloides f. hyacinthinum is dark brown with violaceous tints.

 Distribution and habitat

-The Big Blue Pinkgill is rare but widespread in Europe.
+The species is rare but widespread in Europe.
 Like many other European pinkgills, it occurs in old, agriculturally unimproved, short-sward grassland (pastures and lawns).
 It is usually associated with calcareous soils although it may also be found in more acidic areas.